Margit Feldman

 Margit Buchhalter Feldman (June 12, 1929 – April 14, 2020) was a Hungarian-American public speaker, educator, activist, and Holocaust survivor.
 Feldman and her family were placed in a concentration camp in 1944, where her parents were killed immediately.
-She survived her incarceration after lying about her age, resulting in her being placed in a work camp.
+The 15-year-old survived by saying she was older, old enough to be sent to a work camp.
 She was freed from Bergen-Belsen concentration camp on April 15, 1945.
 After moving to the United States, she raised a family and became a public speaker, sharing her experience with students until her death.

 Early life

 Margit Buchhalter was born June 12, 1929, in Budapest, Hungary.
 Her parents were Joseph and Theresa Buchhalter.
 The family lived in Tolcsva, Hungary.

 Holocaust

 When she was fourteen, the Nazis invaded Tolcsva.
 Her family was moved into a Nazi ghetto in another town.
 In April 1944, her family was transported to Auschwitz and her parents were killed immediately in the gas chambers.
 Buchhalter lied to the German guards, saying that she was 18 years old, and was sent to Kraków, Poland, where she worked at a quarry.
 The Germans tattooed "A23029" on her left arm as her identification.
 After Kraków, she returned to Auschwitz.